 If you go to an urgent care facility for what is not an urgent condition, the plan may not cover your expenses.
-See the exclusion -Emergency services and urgent care and Precertification covered benefit reduction sections and the schedule of benefits for specific plan details.
+See the exception -Emergency services and urgent care sections and the schedule of benefits for specific plan details.